mattvv/smarter_samsung_ac_led/README.md

 ### Device Not Found
 - Ensure your AC is properly connected to SmartThings
-- Verify your API token has the correct permissions
+- Verify that your Personal Access Token (PAT) has the correct permissions and has not expired
 - Check that your AC model supports LED control

 ### LED Control Not Working